 Pegasus/Griffin is a multinational-developed, managed and resourced collection of networks and services that provides information sharing among their national classified (SECRET level) networks and C2 systems.
 Griffin enables participating nations to plan, implement and execute multinational planning and operations from the strategic to tactical headquarters level.
 It permits users to share SECRET REL information from their national C2 system workstations.

-- The following documents are required to request a Pegasus Five Eyes (FVEY) SharePoint user account:
+- The following documents are required to request a Pegasus Five Eyes (FVEY) SharePoint or Chat user account:

 The Combined Federated Battle Laboratory Network (CFBLNet) is a coalition RDT&E environment with Combined Communications-Electronics Board (CCEB) and the North Atlantic Treaty Organization (NATO) and other charter nations/organizations.
 CFBLNet leverages existing CCEB, NATO, and other national laboratories and test beds to support a wide range of coalition ISR experimentation and interoperability testing.
 As a combined environment and network, members have equal say in its use and management, yet specific initiatives may be configured among any number of participants.
 CFBLNet members respect sovereign and intellectual property rights of activities conducted on the network.
 CFBLNet is primarily a fee for service activity.